Blood coagulation modelling to inform stroke risk stratification and intervention planning in COVID-19 patients with atrial fibrillation

 Co-supervisor: Oleg Aslanidi

-We propose to build multi-scale models of (patho-)physiological blood flow and coagulation by combining patients’ imaging data with clinical data from blood samples to create a virtual cohort of AF patients with non-cardiac comorbidities.
-The study will initially focus on the effects of COVID-19 on AF due to the large availability of blood samples from COVID-19 patients at our institution.
-However the approach will be generalised to model any comorbidities where prothrombotic factors are present, either by alterations in the coagulation cascade or by blood stagnation (e.g. mitral stenosis).
-Blood flow models of the left atrium will be based on imaging datasets from 12 AF patients equally split between sinus rhythm (normal state) or fibrillation (arrhythmic state), updated with values from blood samples of 40 COVID-19/AF patients from an ongoing study on COVID-19 at St Thomas’ Hospital (Dr Williams).
+To overcome this issue, we propose to build multi-scale models of (patho-)physiological blood flow and coagulation by combining clinical data from AF and COVID-19 patients to create a virtual cohort of COVID-19/AF patients (see figure).
+Blood flow models of the left atrium will be based on imaging datasets (CMR and echocardiography) from 12 AF patients equally split between sinus rhythm (normal state) or fibrillation (arrhythmic state), updated with values from blood samples of 40 COVID-19/AF patients, acquired as part of an ongoing study on COVID-19 at St Thomas’ Hospital (Dr Williams).

 These models will be used to achieve three main objectives:

-Elucidate the interplay between AF and comorbidities in terms of blood coagulation.
+Elucidate the interplay between COVID-19 and AF in terms of blood coagulation.

 Predict disease-specific thrombus formation dynamics.

-Test new blood biomarkers to tailor stroke risk stratification and inform treatment.
+Test new blood biomarkers to tailor stroke risk stratification to COVID-19/AF patients and inform treatment.

-Our existing models of blood flow and coagulation in the left atrium will provide a starting point.
-The candidate will develop them to include disease-specific coagulation models, and to simulate the surgical LAA occlusion and the thrombolytic action of varying doses of heparin.
-A virtual cohort of 480 patients will be generated and used as a testbed for stroke risk predictions based on blood biomarkers using principles of Bayesian inference and machine learning.
+Our existing models of blood flow and coagulation in the left atrium will be used as a starting point.
+The candidate will further develop them to include disease-specific coagulation models, and to simulate the surgical LAA occlusion and the thrombolytic action of varying doses of heparin.
+A virtual cohort of 480 COVID-19/AF patients will be generated and used as a testbed for stroke risk predictions based on blood biomarkers using principles of Bayesian inference and machine learning.

-Given the rising AF prevalence (1-2% in the general population) and the long-term effects of COVID-19, this disease combination carries and will continue carrying a significant socio-economic burden if effective treatment strategies are not devised in a timely manner.
-This study will enable a better understanding of the mechanisms of both disease and treatment – a necessary step for an effective patient stratification.
-Perhaps even more importantly, it will establish a computational framework for assessing the effect of different comorbidities on stroke risks in AF patients, contributing to plan tailored intervention for specific sub-groups of high-risk patients.
+Given the rising AF prevalence (1-2% in the general population) and the overwhelming long-term effects of COVID-19, this disease combination carries and will continue carrying a significant socio-economic burden if effective treatment strategies are not devised in a timely manner.
+This study will contribute key information for a better understanding of the disease mechanisms, which constitutes a necessary step for an effective patient stratification and treatment planning.